robvanuden/web/source/index.md

   <div class="row">
     <div class="col-md-5">
       <h2><span class="icon icon-keyboard"></span> Native IDE support</h2>
       <p>Build projects are simple C# console applications - no pre-processing or scripting involved, and <a id="solution-view">part of your solution</a>!
 That means all the powerful IDE features that we love - like <a id="code-completion">code-completion</a>, refactorings and formatting - will work without any extensions.
-Targets are defined as <em>expression-bodied properties</em>.
-So say good-bye to magic strings!
+Targets are defined as <em>expression-bodied properties</em>, so you might want to say good-bye to magic strings!
 But most importantly, <a id="debugging">debugging</a> is available just as you know it.
 There is no more need to debug code by writing output to the console!</p>
     </div>
     <div class="col-md-7">
       <div id="ide-support-carousel" class="carousel slide" data-ride="carousel1">